 If you’re going to the gym and only doing a thousand crunches on every machine available without working out anything else, you’re going to be sadly disappointed with the results.
 Why?
 Because a strong core isn’t just about the muscles that the crunch targets.
 As mentioned before, a lot of core strength comes from the deeper muscles that aren’t activated in the traditional crunch, like the deep core that surrounds your spine.
 Without focusing on the whole core as a unit, once can apply too much focus on one set which then can cause an imbalance.
 And who wants that?

-Instead of trying a lot of different machines to target your abs, there’s really only one you need to consider to get the coordinated, balanced technique you need to really work your core out effectively.
-The AllCore360° is a machine invented by a chiropractor to do something no other machine on the market can — work out the 50+ muscles in the core against the resistance of gravity.
+We recommend trying one specific machine in particular: The AllCore360°.
+This machine was invented by a chiropractor to do something no other machine on the market can — work out the 50+ muscles in the core against the resistance of gravity.
 Creating resistance by rotating “riders” 360°, users get to work out the well-known core muscles as well as train the pelvic floor, improve scapular stability, and more.
 Check it out in action here.

 5. Your core is integral to every movement you make, and attention to detail is a must.

 Your core muscles are just like every muscle in your body — and you should treat them as such.
 Don’t beat your body to death with too much attention to this one section — it’s not healthy, and it’s not safe.
 When using an Allcore360º, we recommend that riders target their core three times a week, for ten minutes each, and if you keep up this schedule, you’ll see measurable results.

 With all of that in mind, you’re thinking it’s time to get serious with your workout, so let’s hit the gym.
 But what should you use?